 There is a comprehensive teaching methodology and mechanisms.
-Ctl Eurocollege exploits ample experience to deliver a thoughtful teaching and learning design and delivery of the Diploma.
-The program is built with student needs in mind and this shows clearly.

-There are well-documented academic procedures involving the Head of the Business Department, the teaching staff and the students.
+Although InterNapa College is of small size, it appears that it has given appropriate consideration to the overall teaching and learning design and delivery of the proposed program.
+The program is built with student needs in mind.
+Overall, the educational process comes across as well-structured, effective and well-implemented.
+Former accreditations have helped towards that end.
+There are well-documented academic procedures involving the Program Coordinator, the teaching staff and the students.
 The management of the program of study does not encounter any problems.
-Overall, the educational process is well-structured, effective and well-implemented.
 The College successfully applies the ECTS.

-The assessment system and criteria regarding student course performance are clear, adequate and well-communicated to the students.
+The assessment system and criteria regarding student course performance are clear, adequate and wellcommunicated to the students.
 There is good evidence of structured and well-organized taught material (lecture presentations, good blending of theoretical material and practice, independent study etc).
-All teaching material are readily available to students via the College's electronic platform.
+All teaching material are readily available to student.

-The teaching staff is using all contemporary teaching methods and technology to deliver their courses.
-In fact, the College has modern educational technologies, and has shown evidence from staff and students about how useful these had been during the Covid19 challenges.
+The College has modern educational technologies, and has shown evidence from staff and students about how useful these had been during the Covid19 challenges.